repojun/CaseClicker/README.md

 ## Usage

-Once the development server is running, you can begin using the website.
+Once the development server is running, you can begin using the website by navigating to [http://localhost:3000](http://localhost:3000) in your web browser.